SJECollins/pixels-arcade/README.md

 3 difficulty levels - different number of holes for rabbits to pop out of and different speeds.

-TODO: ~~add a mole that if the user whacks they automatically lose.~~
+~~TODO: add a mole that if the user whacks they automatically lose.~~ DONE

 More levels??